farzamsh/FineIllDoItMySelf/README.md

 2. Adding Grapple, Shove as default actions and Athletic and Acrobatic checks to sheet
 3. Adding ability checks, proficiencies and advantages in them
 4. Hidden mode to hide enemies' HP and AC for Projection mode
+5. Nat 1 and 20 implication on attack pass and damage

 Stage 3: Improving overall layout and add a bit automation